rsadiq/FashionMnist/README.md

 [My Google drive Link](https://drive.google.com/drive/folders/1TQLOhaHcTHXYdCyiXYL6vveVDw28s1iz?usp=sharing).
 * kindly place them in the root directory of the project
-* for Yolo, kindly place the ***ep006-loss0.039-val_loss0.042.h5*** model file under proejct's ***keras-yolo3-master/model_data/*** directory
+* for Yolo, kindly place the ***ep006-loss0.039-val_loss0.042.h5*** model file under proejct's ***keras-yolo3-master/model_data/*** directory.

 ### Limitations
 Althoguh i was able to get above ***90%*** test accuracy for all models, i was unable to get decent results on videos and webcam feeds.
 The main reason is the representation of training data.
-Since it is built only for benchmarking purpose, it can still not represent the real world images with whole lot of objects with various artifects and outliers.
+Since it is built only for benchmarking purpose, it can still not represent the real world images with whole lot of objects with various artifacts and outliers.
-* Right now i have seperate CLI for each method.
+* Right now i have separate CLI for each method.
 * Todo:
     * Code cleaning and creating classes
     * Merging all modules under a single CLI using arguemts.
-    * Further tunning of efficientnets
+    * Further tuning of efficientnets